hackclub/hackclub/workshops/python_turtle/README.md

 ## Introduction

-Welcome! my friends.
-Have you ever heard that you can create exciting visuals with help of Python?
-My goal is to help you understand the python turtle library.
-With the help of the turtle library, we can create stunning visuals.
-First, I'm going to present to you the basics of the python turtle library.
-Then I'll share with you shapes like Triangle, Star, Hexagon.
-Finally, I'll ask you to create some more visual using ideas given in the end.
+Welcome!
+Using Python, with the help of the turtle library, we can create stunning visuals.
+First, I'm going to present to you the basics of the Python turtle library.
+Then I’ll share with you how to draw shapes—triangles, stars, hexagons.
+Finally, you’ll create your own graphics using

 ![Benzen ring with Turtle](https://cloud-36kk4uh0h.vercel.app/turtle_benzene_ring.gif)